The New Man in Charge

 "The New Man in Charge" is the epilogue of ABC's serial drama television series Lost.
 It was written by Melinda Hsu Taylor, Graham Roland and Jim Galasso, and directed by Paul Edwards.
-Though it never aired on television, the epilogue was released on August 24, 2010, on both the Complete Sixth Season DVD and the Complete Collection boxset.
+Though it never aired on television, the epilogue was released on August 24, 2010, as part of the DVD release for the sixth and final season of the series.
 On August 6, 2010, the epilogue was leaked online, 18 days before the official release.

 The epilogue focuses on the actions taken by the characters of Hugo "Hurley" Reyes (Jorge Garcia) and Ben Linus (Michael Emerson), after the events of the series finale, "The End".
 "The New Man in Charge" incorporates answers that were intended to be part of season 6, but were not included due to running time.
-Also, Malcolm David Kelley reprises his role as Walt Lloyd, who was absent from the entire season 6, excluding archived footage, and was not seen since the seventh episode of season five.
+Also, Malcolm David Kelley reprises his role as Walt Lloyd, who was absent for the entirety of the sixth season, excluding archived footage, and was not seen since the seventh episode of season five.

 Plot

 Orote Peninsula, Guam

 Some time after the events of "The End," in 2010, Ben visits two Dharma Initiative workers, Hector (Ted Rooney) and Glenn (Ray Porter), in a warehouse in Guam.
-Ben dismisses the two workers from their job of loading a food pallet as he is "tying up loose ends," and after paying them, reveals that the Dharma Initiative has not been in existence for over twenty years.
-Before Ben can leave, the workers request some answers and he complies by showing them the orientation film of the Dharma Initiative's Hydra Station.
+Ben dismisses the two workers from their job of loading a food pallet as he is "tying up loose ends," and after paying them reveals that the Dharma Initiative has not been in existence for over twenty years.
+Before Ben can leave, the workers request some answers, and he complies by showing them the orientation film of the Dharma Initiative's Hydra Station.
 The video reveals that Dr. Pierre Chang (François Chau) was not using an alias at the time, as his name had not been "leaked to a third party."
-The video explores the nature of the Hydra Station's experiments on hybrid birds and time travel experiments on polar bears, as well as the purpose of Room 23, which was created to interrogate "The Hostiles" regarding Jacob (Mark Pellegrino).
+The video explores the nature of the Hydra Station's experiments on hybrid birds and time travel experiments on polar bears, as well as the purpose of Room 23, which was created to interrogate "the Hostiles" regarding Jacob (Mark Pellegrino).

 Santa Rosa Mental Health Institute

 Ben arrives at Santa Rosa Mental Health Institute and visits Walt.
-Ben approaches and reminds Walt that he is special, and that back on the Island, he will be able to help his father Michael, even though Michael is dead.
+He reminds Walt that he is special and that back on the Island he will be able to help his father, Michael, even though Michael is dead.
 Ben tells Walt that the Island is his home and he has to go back.
 Together, they leave Santa Rosa.
 When Ben and Walt reach a DHARMA van, they find Hurley waiting for them.
-Walt confesses to Hurley that he had long waited for the survivors to come back for him, and that he had been labeled insane because no one believed his story.
-Hurley reassures him that he's not insane at all, and attributes Walt's existential duress to his separation from the Island.
+Walt tells Hurley that he had long waited for the survivors to come back for him, and that he had been labeled insane because no one believed his story.
+Hurley reassures him that he's not insane at all, and attributes Walt's existential distress to his separation from the Island.
 He tells Walt that the Island is his home, and that he intends to talk to Walt about a job.
 Hurley then suggests they all go home, and the van drives away into the night.